Gontx/DevOps-Course-Starter/README.md

 ## Testing
 A number of unit tests have been added in /tests folder.
 This tests make use of items_pickle file to load a hardcoded set of items.

+### Requirements:
+Add chromedriver.exe to your project path

 ### How to run the tests
 Using VSCode add [Test Explorer UI extension](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-test-explorer) and [Python Test Explorer for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=LittleFoxTeam.vscode-python-test-adapter).
 Navigate to extension GUI and execute tests.